 Successful preservation of the arctic will require an array of different activities, including several basic components:

-1. Addressing regional black carbon levels through point-specific programs, such as diverting flights away from the arctic; creating a system where ships would be required to wear high-efficiency black carbon filters while traversing arctic waters, which they could return upon exiting the region; globally coordinated high-latitude peat and other forest fire suppression programs, etc.
+1. Addressing regional black carbon levels through point-specific programs, such as diverting flights away from the arctic; creating a system where ships would be required to have high-efficiency black carbon filters while traversing arctic waters, which they could return upon exiting the region; globally coordinated high-latitude peat and other forest fire suppression programs, etc.

 2. Environmental remediation projects: examples of this include things like breaking up of fall sea ice around key regions, to help thicken it and maintain it longer into the melt season; similar programs along key rivers such as the Lena; impeding spring ice-breaking; introducing bison or other herbivores into northern Siberia and parts of Canada to help harden snowpack, prevent new shrub growth, and restore the natural early-Holocene tundra-steppe ecology, which could prolong snow cover during the spring melt, lower albedo and helping regional carbon stores remain locked up.